-Computers-Networking

-Certificate of Achievement
+Computers-Networking Certificate of Achievement

-This certificate program provides you with basic skills as a network engineer through hands-on, skills-based training in state-of-the-art classroom labs.
-Learn to provide end user support and how to configure workstations, servers, routers, and switches.
+This certificate program provides you with basic skills as a network administrator through hands-on, skills-based training in state-of-the-art classroom labs.
+Learn to provide end user support and how to configure, secure, and repair workstations, and networking fundamentals.
+See our Computer Science Networking pages for more information.